maxgaurav/indexeddb-orm/README.md

 ##Installation

 ##Usage
 * An setting parameter needs to be created for database structure handling.
-Models will be populated using the table names provided
+Models will be populated using the table names provided.
+* Use the idb function and pass base configuration with database structure.
 ```javascript

 let settings = {
     dbName : 'nameOfDatabase',
     dbVersion : 1 //version of database